Which one would we choose?

 The Pro 1000 has a motor that offers 8,800 oscillations and 20,000 pulsations, whereas the 1500 has a slightly more powerful motor offering the same 8,800 oscillations, but 40,000 pulsations.

 What this means is that it can potentially clean the teeth a little better, but the actual difference would still be relatively limited.
 It is not possible to say from this alone that 1 brush would clean the teeth significantly better.
 Add into this that different modes use a different amount of power from the motor and it complicates things a little further.

 Sealed inside both handles is a rechargeable battery.

-The Pro 1000 has a Nickel Metal Hydride (NiMH) battery that lasts around 7 days on a full charge compared to the 14+ days that is possible with the Lithium-Ion (Li-Ion) battery built-into the Smart 1500.
+The Pro 1000 has a Nickel Metal Hydride (NiMH) battery that is said to last 10 days on a full charge compared to the 14+ days that is possible with the Lithium-Ion (Li-Ion) battery built into the Smart 1500.

-Whilst many of us do not need weeks of power on a single charge, the extra week or so you get from the 1500 certainly makes it a more practical option if regular charging is less convenient.
-Those who travel frequently will likely find the 1500 a better option.
+Whilst many of us do not need weeks of power on a single charge, having double the battery life on the Smart 1500 is very compelling.
+It is certainly a more attractive option to travelers.

 Does one clean better than the other?

 The short answer is no, one brush does not clean better than the other.